 Book Review by Samuel Freeman

 Samuel Freeman, MD is a pediatrician, writer, and host of the “Practicing” podcast.
-He lives in Montreal, Canada.
+He was a finalist for the Missouri Review’s 2022 Perkoff Prize for nonfiction writing on health and medicine.
+He lives in Montreal.